digidem/digital-democracy.org/_posts/blog/2020-06-22-renarration-and-accessibility-with-t-b-dinesh.md

 ---
 categories: blog
-title: Renarration and accessibility, with T B Dinesh
+title: "Renarration and Accessiblity: T B Dinesh on Localized Knowledge in Rural India"
 published: true
 date: 2020-06-22T21:21:39.565Z
 excerpt: Dinesh is a community media activist and the recent focus of his work